drozd324/GPU_Delaunay_Triangulation/thesis.typ

 === Analysis

-	The analysis in this section will be brief but I hope succint as the majority of the work done was involved in the paralleliezd verions of this algorithm showcased in the following sections.
+	The analysis in this section will be brief but I hope succint as the majority of the work done was involved in the parallelized verions of this algorithm showcased in the following sections.

 	In @s_nptsVsTime_plt below we can observe the time complexity of the serial algorithm.
 This algorithm can theoretically achieve a complexity of $O(n log(n))$ however my naive implementaion does not achieve